datastax/spark-cassandra-connector/doc/5_saving.md

 the TTL for the 1st row will be 100, TTL for the 2nd row will be 200 and TTL for the 3rd row will be 300.

+### Preventing nulls in TTL and Writetime

+When using the `perRow` function it is important to know that `null` is not allowed as a bound parameter for TTL or WRITETIME columns.

+On Cassandra 2.2 and greater, the way to avoid `null`s is to use `CassandraOption`s in the `placeholder` parameter.
+This will leave the WRITETIME and TTL clauses unbound and they will behave as if those clauses were not included.

+For Cassandra versions before 2.2 the connector can automatically change null TTLs to the table's default ttl and change null WRITETIMEs to the current time on the executor at the time of binding.
+These behaviors can be overridden by passing a second parameter to perRow, specifying the desired default.

 ## Saving rows only if they does not already exist

 Spark Cassandra Connector always writes or updates data without checking if they already exist.